Circuit Complexity in an interacting quenched Quantum Field Theory: The Setup and the Quench protocol

 Here $d$ is the space-time dimensions.
 We assume that the coupling $\hat{\lambda}<<1$, so that we can work in a perturbative framework.
-This theory can be discretized on a $d-1$ dimensional lattice, {which is characterised by lattice spacing, $\delta$.} It can be shown that, the discretized Hamiltonian becomes,
+This theory can be discretized on a $d-1$ dimensional lattice, {which is characterised by lattice spacing, $\delta$.}